-- 58. The Turks and Caicos Islands is an associate member of the Economic Commission for Latin America and the Caribbean, including the Commission's Caribbean Development and Cooperation Committee. - 59.
+- 61. The Turks and Caicos Islands is an associate member of the Economic Commission for Latin America and the Caribbean, including the Commission's Caribbean Development and Cooperation Committee. - 62.
 The Territory is an associate member of the Caribbean Community.
 It is also a member of the Caribbean Development Bank, the International Criminal Police Organization and the Caribbean Financial Action Task Force.
-In addition, it is a member of the Caribbean Regional Fisheries Mechanism and an associate member of the Association of Caribbean States. - 60.
+In addition, it is a member of the Caribbean Regional Fisheries Mechanism and an associate member of the Association of Caribbean States. - 63.
 As a Non-Self-Governing Territory of the United Kingdom, the Territory is associated with the European Union but not a part of it.
-At the fifth meeting of the Overseas Territories Joint Ministerial Council, in 2016, the United Kingdom committed itself to involving Gibraltar and the overseas territories as it prepared for negotiations to leave the European Union, in accordance with their various constitutional relationships with the United Kingdom, to ensure that their priorities were taken into account.
+According to the communiqué adopted at the sixth meeting of the Overseas Territories Joint Ministerial Council, the United Kingdom and the overseas territories continued their dialogue on the implications for the latter of the decision by the United Kingdom to leave the European Union (known as "Brexit").
+In addition, it was indicated that a clear objective of the exit negotiations was to achieve an agreement that worked for all parts of the United Kingdom family, and the United Kingdom affirmed that it would seek to ensure that the security and economic sustainability of the overseas territories was preserved and, where possible, strengthened post-"Brexit".